Unitech/pm2/ADVANCED_README.md

 # Features

 <a name="a4"/>
-## Transitional state of apps (important)
+## Managing applications states

 PM2 is a process manager.
-PM2 can start, stop, restart and *delete* processes.
+It manages your applications states, so you can start, stop, restart and *delete* processes.

 Start a process: